Advocacy

 WHEREAS, public, educational and government (PEG) channels play a significant role in the City of Davis and Yolo County, are a unique and valuable resource for local information and debate on issues for the residents of Yolo County and the City of Davis; and

-Our Mural Where art, media and community intersect
+Our Mural--Where art, media and community intersect

-Note: This column was originally published in The Davis Enterprise on September 25, 2008.
+Note: This column was originally published in The Davis Enterprise on October 25, 2008.

 I can’t tell you how many times I’ve stared at the large, blank wall on the east side of the Davis Media Access (DMA) building on Fifth Street.
 Beige, bland and empty except for a sign that still needs to be updated (note: it's been updated, Oct.
 15--check it out!), I’ve long thought the wall is just crying out for a mural.
 But it’s one of those projects we have perpetually put off in the face of more pressing needs at this community media center.